These Keto Waffles are exactly what you need for a keto breakfast treat!

 If you store almond flour in the fridge or freezer (which is good practice if you don't use it often), you should let it come to room temperature before measuring and baking with it.
 Cold almond flour behaves differently, and it won't absorb liquid at the same rate.

 Choose the right type of almond flour.
-For baked goods like keto cakes, bread, and waffles, finely milled, blanched almond flour is the best choice.
+For baked goods like our keto vanilla cake, bread, and waffles, finely milled, blanched almond flour is the best choice.
 The other type, almond meal, is coarser and includes the almond skins, and is a better option when used in place of breadcrumbs in savory recipes.

 Frozen Keto Waffles are super convenient, and just like those toaster waffles that you ate as a kid!
 To freeze these, cook them on the waffle iron first, then place the waffles on a sheet pan to freeze them separately.
 After an hour or so you can remove them from the pan and place them in a zip-top bag in the freezer.